Liuchen1997/RFAConv/README.md

 # RAFConv
 This repository is a PyTorch implementation of our  paper:

-We will disclose the full code once the paper has been accepted
+We will disclose the full code once the paper has been accepted.

 ****